fforchino/vectorx/README.md

     - It is fully localized
     - Supports more weather conditions (for example, fog) Well, the animations are not as funny as the original ones.
 The icons used have been found on FlatIcon (https://www.flaticon.com/free-icons/weather), they are created by **kosonicon** and reworked a bit to give them the proper Vector look.
+Since graphics only (though animated) was a bit lame, I added also some sounds (thunderstorm, rain, wind...)
+Still unsure what's the sound of the fog (I thought about a wolf howling :)
+- **let's play a new game**
+  - Play "rocket,paper,scissors!" with Vector.
+He will use the camera to track your hand and guess the number of fingers.
+Best played with right hand.
+- **let's play a classic**
+  - Play Pong against Vector.
+You need to use the standard Vector cube.
+Move it up and down in front of the camera to move the left paddle correspondly.
+  The game ends when you or Vector reach 9 points.
 All commands are fully localized in the 5 supported languages.
 Feel free to help with the trenslations, that can surely be improved!

 ## Setup